Marijuana returned to Oklahoma dispensary after traffic stop

-GUTHRUE, Okla.
+GUTHRIE, Okla.
 (AP) - Oklahoma prosecutors have dropped all charges against two people arrested for marijuana possession during a June traffic stop who contended they were delivering the cannabis for a dispensary.

 The Oklahoman reports that prosecutors on Thursday authorized releasing the marijuana seized from Daniel Richard Arthur and Rebecca J. Davis, plus $5,400 in cash.
 Arthur and Davis, both 40, were arrested June 4 after Logan County sheriff deputies found 21 pounds (9.5 kilograms) of pot and charged with felonies for “unlawful possession of a controlled dangerous substance with intent to distribute.”